sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 For any one of these comparisons, we’re interested in the true difference between (population) group means.
 Tukey’s HSD constructs **simultaneous confidence intervals** for all four of these comparisons.
-What we mean by 95% “simultaneous” confidence interval is that, if we were to repeat this study many times, then in 95% of the study results the confidence intervals would contain the relevant true value.
+What we mean by 95\% “simultaneous” confidence interval is that, if we were to repeat this study many times, then in 95\% of the study results the confidence intervals would contain the relevant true value.
-Moreover, we can use these confidence intervals to calculate an adjusted *p* value for any specific comparison.
+Moreover, we can use these confidence intervals to calculate an adjusted *p*-value for any specific comparison.

 The ``TukeyHSD`` function in jamovi is pretty easy to use.
 You simply specify the ANOVA model term that you want to run the post-hoc tests